 Secure and Confidential Printing

-Faculty and staff also have the option to print a document to a printer through the use of a security code (4-digit PIN).
+Faculty and staff who opt to use non-FollowYou printing methods also have the option to print a document to a printer through the use of a security code (4-digit PIN).
 In this case, you can assign a PIN to the job before you send it to a specific device.
 When you are ready to print at the device, simply select your job, and enter the associated PIN that you assigned earlier.

 Do's and Don'ts